-I attended the absurd musical instrument hackathon last weekend, held at Queen Mary University’s Augmented Instruments Lab.
+I attended the absurd musical instrument hackathon held at Queen Mary University’s Augmented Instruments Lab.
 There’s thorough documentation of the workshop on the their website including many videos of the individual projects.

 Things I explored over the two days included: